Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Quantised vortices and the Pitaevskii profile

-with the boundary conditions $R(0)=0$ and $R(r)\to1$ as $r\to\infty$.
-The asymptotics of $R(r) = \sqrt{\rho(r)}$ can be found by balancing dominant terms in \eqref{eq:PitaevskiiVortex}.
+The asymptotics of $R(r) = \sqrt{\rho(r)}$ can be found by balancing dominant terms in Eq.\ \eqref{eq:PitaevskiiVortex}.
 Deep in the vortex core we balance the second and third terms and obtain a linear profile which we write as